Dastardi/Dastardi.github.io/career.md

     <p>
       <h2>LearnPrompting</h2>
       <b>January 2023 - May 2023</b> <br> <b><i>Contributor/Moderator</i></b><br>
       Was one of the eight original moderators and content creators for the LearnPrompting community, a free online learning resource for prompt engineers.
-Created prompts, wrote articles, and innovated with the founders.
+Created prompts, wrote articles, and innovated with the founders to create a 40,000 person community.
     </p>
   </div><br>